RaspberryPI – Commands cheat sheet

 This means that a command always consists of the command name, any parameters and, if necessary, path information.

 Parameters are different letters that influence the behavior of the command.
 These are different for each command.
-A complete list of parameters and general help can be found for each command by specifying the command name and the –help parameter.
+A complete parameter list and general help can be displayed for each command by specifying the command name and the parameter -help.

 cp --help

-(Note that you must enter two dashes before the "help")
+(Note that you have to put two hyphens in front of the "help")

-Take a look at all possible parameters and a few examples of the "cp" command.
+For example, show you all possible parameters and also a few examples of the "cp" command.

-So if you forget how a command works or forget a parameter you have an integrated documentation at hand here.
+So if you ever forget how a command works or forget a parameter, you have built-in documentation at your fingertips.

 Working in the console

-By pressing the up arrow key you can see your last command entered.
+By pressing the up arrow key you can view your last entered command.

 If you want to execute a selected one again, just press the Enter key.

-If you want to edit it again, you can use the arrow keys to navigate left and right through the command.
+If you want to edit it before, you can navigate through the command using the left and right arrow keys.

 clear